Unknown Berry Trail

 Berry Trail

-Within the depths of Wharton State Forest lives a secret non disclosed trail.
-This trail has countless berry bushes that bloom during summer months.
-Many of these bushes have smooth, oval shaped leaves.
+Within the depths of Wharton State Forest lies a secret, undisclosed trail.
+This trail features numerous berry bushes that bloom during the summer months.
+Many of these bushes have smooth, oval-shaped leaves.
 Their leaves may change color as early as August.
-They are non thorn bushes.
+They are non-thorn bushes.

 Berryless Huckleberry bush This bush does not even have any huckleberries but the leaves are changing color Mature Huckleberry plant This is what mountain laurels look like after ripening and when the plant matures